syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## HyperlinkSelected

-The ['HyperlinkSelectedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.RichTextEditor.SfRichTextEditor.html#Syncfusion_XForms_RichTextEditor_SfRichTextEditor_HyperlinkSelected) will triggers when a selected text contains hyperlink.
+The ['HyperlinkSelectedEvent'](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.RichTextEditor.SfRichTextEditor.html#Syncfusion_XForms_RichTextEditor_SfRichTextEditor_HyperlinkSelected) will be triggered when a selected text contains a hyperlink.
 The following code example explains how to create a TextChangedEvent trigger.

 {% tabs %}